Great company to deal with

 However, salary sacrifice is not a one-size-fits-all solution, and it is often misunderstood.
 Poorly implemented schemes can breach PAYE rules, interact badly with minimum wage legislation, or create unintended consequences for both employers and employees.

 This guide explains salary sacrifice as it exists today—not as it is often described in outdated summaries or generic benefits brochures.
-It breaks down how modern salary sacrifice works in practice, where the real advantages lie, and where the boundaries are clearly drawn by HMRC.
+It breaks down how modern salary sacrifice works in practice, where the real advantages lie, and where HMRC clearly draws the boundaries.

 Throughout this guide, we focus on the four areas where salary sacrifice now delivers the most meaningful outcomes: